Yanmi01/AI-Researcher-and-Tweet-Generator/README.md

 ## Overview

-This repository provides a command-line tool that:
+This repository provides an Agent that:

 1. Searches the web for a given research query.

 2. Synthesizes an in-depth report based on the retrieved snippet.

-3. Generates a set of concise tweets summarizing the findings.
+3. Generates a set of concise tweets about the findings.

 4. Offers a human-in-the-loop approval step with automated sanity checks and audit logging.